-The General Pathway is highly popular and therefore highly competitive.
+The general pathway is highly popular and therefore highly competitive.
 It allows you to train anywhere within our region, including metropolitan practices in Brisbane, Ipswich or the Gold Coast.
 You can only complete an RACGP fellowship on the general pathway.

 3. Research training providers, locations and practices

-Each RTO delivers the same educational program to curriculum and standards set by the Colleges.
+Each RTO delivers the same educational program to curriculum and standards set by the colleges.
 However, the way it is delivered may differ for each RTO.
 For example, at GPTQ, we provide small group training led by a medical educator.
-(Check out our GP educators here.)
+You can check out our GP educators here.